poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 Now you have a Python distribution ready to [install Poppy softwares](#install-poppy-softwares).
 #### Install Poppy softwares
-Open the terminal prompt of your Python Distribution (called *Anaconda Prompt* for Anaconda), type and press Enter to execute the command below:
+Open the prompt of your Python Distribution (called *Anaconda Prompt* for Anaconda) or the *Command Prompt* of Windows, type and press Enter to execute the command below:

 `pip install poppy-humanoid --user -U`